SharePoint Analytics and Adoption? Best cram some humour in early. That way you’ll read on.

 Enter Flexible and Powerful SharePoint Analytics and Adoption Reports from SharePoint Vitals

 Whilst all the above reporting options can be useful in different situations, finding, collating and reporting on the data is a very manual process.
+SharePoint analytics and adoption shouldn’t just be easy for the end user.
+What about the poor soles having to collate and create these reports?

 Remember that enterprise client from earlier?
 Despite the effort (coming at a considerable cost), they’re still not happy with results.